Kyle Shanahan: Cleveland Browns (2014)

 On February 1, 2014, it was reported by media outlets that Shanahan was hired as offensive coordinator for the Cleveland Browns.
-Prior to his hiring by the Browns, Shanahan interviewed for the vacant offensive coordinator jobs held by the Miami Dolphins and Baltimore Ravens.
+Prior to being hired by the Browns, he interviewed for the vacant offensive coordinator jobs held by the Miami Dolphins and Baltimore Ravens.

 In May 2014, at the NFL Draft the Browns traded up to select the star college quarterback, Johnny Manziel.
 According to ESPN, the Browns front office's eagerness to replace starting quarterback Brian Hoyer with Manziel led to conflict with Browns coaches, including Shanahan.
-Manziel replaced Hoyer in the week 13 game against the Buffalo Bills and was given the starting job two weeks later in a game against the Cincinnati Bengals.
-However, he struggled to execute Shanahan's scheme and played poorly, throwing two interceptions in the game and posting a quarterback rating of 1.0.
+Manziel replaced Hoyer in the Week 13 match against the Buffalo Bills and was given the starting job two weeks later against the Cincinnati Bengals.
+However, Manziel struggled to execute Shanahan's scheme and played poorly, throwing two interceptions in the game and posting a quarterback rating of 1.0.